https://invisible-island.net/ncurses/man/

 Once a class of mouse events has been made visible in a window, calling

-mouse event is actually visible in the given window, ERR otherwise.
+returns OK if a mouse event is visible in the given window and ERR

 ungetmouse

-The ungetmouse function behaves analogously to ungetch.
-It pushes a
+ungetmouse behaves analogously to ungetch(3x).
+It pushes a KEY_MOUSE

-KEY_MOUSE event onto the input queue, and associates with that event
+event onto the screen's input queue, and event onto the mouse event

 wenclose

-If the parameter is a pad, wenclose uses the most recent screen
+pad, wenclose uses its most recent screen coordinates as specified in a

 wmouse_trafo